G.I. Joe: Operation Blackout: Plot

 During an attack on the USS Flagg, Cobra has managed to take over the world by creating a device called the Blackout Sphere, which knocked out all electrical equipment across the globe and claimed Cobra's victory known as "C-Day".
 Now the Joes are being hunted down by Cobra and must figure out where their leader Duke is being held, find the other teammates, and take back the world from Cobra's clutches.

 Gameplay

-In the base game, players can take on roles of 12 characters from the G.I.
-Joe Team or the Cobra Command, including Lady Jaye, Snake Eyes, Scarlett, Duke, Roadblock, Storm Shadow, Destro, Baroness, Cobra Commander, and Zartan.
+In the base game, players can take on roles of 12 characters.
 Players can play the story missions with another in local split-screen co-op, or compete in up to four-player player versus player local matches in four multiplayer modes: Capture the Flag, Assault, King of the Hill, and Deathmatch Arena.

+Characters

 Development

 The game was announced on August 12, 2020.
 A trailer for the game was released the same day.
 Maximum Games handled publishing duties for the game in the PAL regions.
 On the day of the announcement, Chilean indie developer IguanaBee revealed that the game was their secret project for 2020.
 The game is available in a Digital Deluxe edition on all platforms.

 On October 19, 2020, six days after the game's release, GameMill Entertainment announced that a Microsoft Windows version was in development.